Proposed second Scottish independence referendum: Opinion polling

 Since the referendum in September 2014, opinion polls have asked how people would vote in a hypothetical second referendum.
 These polls have been carried out regularly since the referendum.

 Sentiment in favour of independence was high immediately following the referendum, with the majority of polls published in the next six months showing a plurality in favour of 'Yes'.
 Over the next two years support for 'No' rose and support for 'Yes' fell.
 A Survation poll carried out in the two days before the UK general election on 8 June 2017 showed the largest margin in favour of 'No' of 56% to 36%.
 By September 2017 five consecutive polls had shown a margin for 'No' greater than the 2014 referendum result.
 To date, this has proven to be a peak for 'No'.
 Support for 'No' declined slowly until the end of 2018, and more quickly from the spring of 2019, at the height of parliamentary gridlock over Brexit.
 Professor John Curtice said in mid-2019 that the recent swing towards 'Yes' was concentrated among people who had voted to "Remain" in the 2016 Brexit referendum.

 Throughout the latter half of 2020, with the continuing unpopularity of Johnson in Scotland and the popular leadership of Sturgeon during the first wave of the COVID-19 Pandemic, 'Yes' rose to constant plurality and in some polls majority levels of support.
 In October 2020 as the second wave of the COVID-19 pandemic began, 'Yes' reached its peak to date when an Ipsos MORI poll for STV News showed a margin in favour of 'Yes' of 52% to 39%.
-Since that point sentiment swung steadily back in favour of 'No', coinciding with the period when Brexit trade deal was finally completed, the COVID-19 vaccination program was rolled out and the testimony of Salmond and Sturgeon at a significant Holyrood parliamentary inquiry.
+Since that point sentiment swung steadily back in favour of 'No', coinciding with the period when Brexit trade deal was finally completed, the COVID-19 vaccination programme was rolled out and the testimony of Salmond and Sturgeon at a significant Holyrood parliamentary inquiry.
 Polls began to again generally show a plurality against independence around Spring 2021.